revel/revel.github.io/manual/modules.md

 1. Any templates in `module/app/views` will be added to the Template Loader search path
 2. Any controllers in `module/app/controllers` will be treated as if they were in your application
 3. The assets are made available, via a route action of the form `Static.ServeModule("modulename","public")`
-4. Routes can be included in your application with a route line of `module:modulename`
+4. Routes can be included in your application with the route line of `module:modulename` - see [routing](routing.html#modules)

 Revel somes with some built in modules such as [testing](testing.html) and [jobs](jobs.html).

+There is also a seperate [modules repository](https://github.com/revel/modules), although this is under development.

 ### Enabling a module